-The souks: The old souks covered with Aleppo are distinguished by their coffered vaults and their enormous cupolas.
+The souks: The old souks covered in Aleppo are distinguished by their coffered vaults and their enormous cupolas.
 Most date back to the 15th and 16th centuries.
 These are real living museums that offer us a true image of what were the commercial districts and the animation that reigned in the Middle Ages.
 Each souk specializes in selling a type of product.
 In the charming souks you can also find authentic Bedouin handicrafts, as well as rugs, fabrics and many varieties of delicacies to enjoy, such as the famous Aleppo pistachios, honey-based pastries, almonds and fruits. dry that will make happy the most greedy.
-You will do the best shopping in the Orient ...
+You will do the best shopping in the Orient ... overnight at the hotel.

-overnight at the hotel.
+•Breakfast at the hotel .Departure towards Afamia